Taxation Without Representation: Definition & Example

 Table of Contents

-- Taxation without representation is said to be one of the first catch phrases said by American colonists living under British rule and government.
+- Taxation without representation is said to be one of the first political slogans used by American colonists living under British rule and government.

 - The reason for the objection was that American colonists didn’t have a say in the policies or rules that were being created and implemented.
-This was a type of taxation that ranged from estate taxes to yearly taxes.
+This included tax laws that ranged from estate taxes to annual taxes.

 What Is Taxation Without Representation?

-Taxation without representation refers to a situation where the public must pay taxes to a government authority.
-But they do this without having any influence or say on the specific policies outlined by the government.
+Taxation without representation refers to a situation where the public must pay taxes to a government authority without having any influence or say on the specific policies outlined by the government.

 “Taxation without representation is tyranny.”
 This was the catchphrase used by American colonists to protest the British government, and it is where the phrase first appeared.
-It was their objection to taxation when taxation without representation appeared.
+It was their objection to being taxed by the British government without being able to elect representatives to parliament in London.

 How Taxation Without Representation Works

-There was a lack of representation in the legislative body that approved the levy and denial of rights to a jury trial.
-So colonists believed the tax being implemented was unconstitutional.
-The Stamp Act Congress was established in New York in October 1765 by representatives from nine of the thirteen colonies.
+During the colonial period, there was a lack of representation in the legislative body that approved the levy.
+Colonists were also denied rights to a jury trial.
+So the colonies believed any taxes being implemented on Americans were unconstitutional.
+The Stamp Act Congress was established in New York in October, 1765 by representatives from 9 of the 13 colonies.
 It was also known as the Continental Congress of 1756.

-The “Declaration of the Rights and Grievances of the Colonists,” outlined delegates’ shared viewpoints with other colonists.
-And it was subsequently adopted.
-Resolutions three, four, and five expressed the delegates’ opposition to taxation without representation.
+The “Declaration of the Rights and Grievances of the Colonists,” outlined delegates’ shared viewpoints with other colonists, and it was subsequently adopted.
+Resolutions 3, 4, and 5 expressed the delegates’ opposition to taxation without representation.
 There was also a large emphasis on their allegiance to the monarch.

 Taxation Without Representation in Modern Times

 After the American colonies broke away from Britain, taxation without representation still existed.
-Puerto Ricans, for instance, are citizens of the United States.
-But, they are unable to cast ballots in presidential elections and have no voting representatives in the U.S. Congress.
+Puerto Ricans, for instance, are citizens of the United States, but they are unable to cast ballots in presidential elections, and have no voting representatives in Congress.
+However, they do not have to pay federal income taxes.
+It’s worth noting that this can change if they move to be one of the 50 states.

 Example of Taxation Without Representation

 In the current era we live in, the District of Columbia serves as an example of taxation without representation.
-The District of Columbia won’t have representation in Congress.
+The District of Columbia does not have representation in Congress.
 This was agreed upon by the country’s founding fathers to preserve the district’s impartiality.

 FAQs About Taxation Without Representation

-Taxation without representation began when American colonists weren’t happy with British rulers.
-This was because they instigated different taxes and policies without being able to provide input.
+Taxation without representation began when American colonists opposed the laws imposed by the British rulers.
+Colonies were subjected to different taxes and policies without being able to provide input.

-Today, the phrase taxation without representation is used throughout the District of Columbia.
-However, they have since added an extra word to the slogan.
-Now, it states “end taxation without representation”.
+Today, the phrase taxation without representation is used in the District of Columbia.
+They have since updated the phrase to say “end taxation without representation”.

 There aren’t any laws today that prohibit taxation without representation.